Five-year Goals and Associated Interim Benchmarks

 By 2021-22, WSSU will receive $11,037,286 in research and development sponsored program and licensing income, an increase of 5.0% ($523,582 additional over a base of $10,513,704).

-From WSSU: WSSU is almost $3 million over its annual goal and has exceeded the FY22 research productivity goals.
-The university hopes to maintain our current research output in the hard and social sciences and increase our work in the health sciences.
+From WSSU: WSSU surpassed its annual goals through the first three years of the strategic plan.
+The university hopes to maintain this level of research output.
+The university hopes to maintain its current research output in hard and social sciences and increase our work in health sciences.
 The centers for Excellence in the Elimination of Health Disparities and the Study of Economic Mobility will engage researchers in projects that will lead to increased grant acquisition.
-Further, the university has created a new position—Associate Provost of Scholarship, Research, and Innovation—to provide oversight and strategic direction in this area.
+Further, the university has created a new position — Associate Provost of Scholarship, Research, and Innovation — to provide oversight and strategic direction in this area.

 Undergraduate Degree Efficiency